AdamSobieski/Narratology/Content/CSVAI.md

 2. educational data
    1. homework exercises and activities, quizzes, and exam results

 These two use cases involve natural-language or multimodal questions and answers or responses provided by populations of respondents.
-Questions could be text-based strings or resources referenced by URL (see also: [QTI](https://www.1edtech.org/standards/qti/index)).
+Questions could be text-based strings provided in metadata or external resources referenced by URL (see also: [OCX](https://k12ocx.github.io/k12ocx-specs/), [OER](https://www.oerschema.org/classes/Activity), and [QTI](https://www.1edtech.org/standards/qti/index)).

 ## Bibliography